OriZeiri/Ta9-Assignment/README.md

 -   Database: Online Neo4j-Server 4.x with multi-database [Browser](https://browser.neo4j.io/)

 # Endpoints
- In additon to the basic action of the models, there methods who make the relations to the DB.
+ In addition to the basic action of the models, there are more methods who make the relations between the nodes.

-    // Create a realation in DB, now {depId} has employee {empId} curl http://BASE_URL/Employees/{empId}/assignemployee/{depId}
+    // Create a relation in DB, now {depId} has employee {empId} curl http://BASE_URL/Employees/{empId}/assignemployee/{depId}

     // JSON object for all the Employees who works for a Department